Trending now

 "I stumbled across this table in a sleepy auction in the south of England a few years ago.
 As soon as I saw it, I knew I had to have it.
 It was simply the most beautiful period table I had ever seen.
 It was fairly small with perfectly patinated, time-softened skin.

 "The interlacing ‘strap-work’ and acanthus carving on the gesso top was obviously executed by an incredibly fine hand and retained its sharpness despite 300 years of use.
-It’s a table I really wish I had kept, but the joy of owning such an elegant and original piece is enough for me."
+It’s a table I wish I'd kept, but the joy of owning such an elegant and original piece is enough for me."

 The piece I’ll keep forever: An oak bench from New College, Oxford